cosbey/phishing-analysis/Lab - Phishing Email Categorization Analysis 1.md

 Format: (Spam, `Recon`, Malicious Attachment, Credential Harvester)
 ![](images/20240423200406.png)

 This is a recon email.
 The offender is attempting to garner a reaction from the recipient to possibly gather information to determine if the email is still active or not.
-This situation can possibly escalate into a full blown social engineering attempt to gain additional information form recipient.
+This situation can possibly escalate into a full blown social engineering attempt to gain additional information from the recipient.

 **Question 2 )**